 - You may place credit in the camp store through your Online Camp Account.
 Cash is not accepted.
-Through your Camp Account, you will also be able to see your camper's funds during the weekend and add additional money (under the financial management tab) if desired. - The camp store offers a variety of low-carbohydrate snacks and drinks, such as diet soda, sunflower and pumpkin seeds, ice cream, and beef jerky.
+Through your Camp Account, you will also be able to see your camper's funds during the weekend and add additional money if desired. - The camp store offers a variety of low-carbohydrate snacks and drinks, such as diet soda, sunflower and pumpkin seeds, ice cream, and beef jerky.
 These can be purchased in limited quantities daily.